Kuritsu243/FMP_Documentation/Writerside/topics/Tools-Used.md

 - Unity Engine: The game engine I chose to develop this whole project within.
 - JetBrains Rider: My choice of IDE.
 - Git CLI / Git LFS: VCS
-- Blender: 3D Modelling software I used to tweak some models / edit some meshes lightly.
-Initial intended on using this for rig posing and animations, but did not have the time to use this for that use-case
+- Blender: 3D Modelling software I used to tweak some models / edit some meshes.
+Initially intended on using this for rig posing and animations, but did not have the time to use this for that use-case
 - Unreal Engine: Used to export models I acquired from the Epic Games Marketplace.
 - Audacity: Audio software I used to trim audio clips, and to adjust the volume of audio.